MinaProtocol/MIPs/mip-template.md

 ## Motivation

-The motivation section should describe the "why" of this EIP.
+The motivation section should describe the "why" of this MIP.
 What problem does it solve?
 Why should someone want to implement this standard?
 What benefit does it provide to the Ethereum ecosystem?
-What use cases does this EIP address?
+What use cases does this MIP address?

 ## Specification